-In this way, you can be a part of their sexual life without engaging in activities that you don't desire.
+In this way, you can be a part of their sexual life without engaging in activities you don't desire.
 If stimulating your partner is uncomfortable to you, then don't feel pressured.
-If you've never tried this though, it may be a good way to compromise on the difference in sexual desire.
+If you've never tried this, though, it may be a good way to compromise on the difference in sexual desire.

 Limited Occurrence Of Sexual Activities